raemadeline/css-for-engineers/articles/2016-09-01-semantic-html-tags.md

 #### Styling

 An additional benefit of using semantic tags, is that you can write more general CSS selectors.
-For a refresher on specificity of CSS selectors, read the [blog post](2016-08-02-why-you-should-never-use-important.md) I wrote on the subject).
+To learn more about specificity of CSS selectors, read the [blog post](2016-08-02-why-you-should-never-use-important.md) I wrote on the subject.
 The benefit of general selectors is that you can establish a foundation of styles (for example, all `<section>`s have a blue background and 10 pixels of padding), that can easily be overwritten in a more specific situation, without having to add too many extra classes or incorporating `!important`.

 It should be stated that this approach only works in certain cases, usually smaller or simpler UI's.
 Styling on tag selectors is considered a bad practice if the UI is too large to be appropriately represented as such.
 There are situations where it can work, but you are more likely going to need to use class selectors for your styling.